cbtham/handoff-genesys/readme.md

             }
         });
 ```
 To send a message to human agent, we need to supply the correct parameters.
-[Refer here](https://docs.genesys.com/Documentation/GMS/latest/API/ChatAPIv2#Send_Message) for optional & mandatory parameters.
+[Refer here](https://docs.genesys.com/Documentation/GMS/latest/API/ChatAPIv2#Send_Message) for optional and mandatory parameters.

 ## Improvements ##
 - Further integration with Genesys API (User/Agent IsTyping)